IRISnet (IRIS) Price Hits $0.14 on Exchanges

-IRISnet (CURRENCY:IRIS) traded up 10.3% against the dollar during the 24-hour period ending at 15:00 PM Eastern on September 5th.
-IRISnet has a market capitalization of $152.06 million and approximately $13.30 million worth of IRISnet was traded on exchanges in the last day.
-Over the last week, IRISnet has traded up 15.8% against the dollar.
-One IRISnet coin can now be purchased for approximately $0.14 or 0.00000273 BTC on major exchanges.
+IRISnet (CURRENCY:IRIS) traded up 4.8% against the U.S. dollar during the 24-hour period ending at 14:00 PM Eastern on September 12th.
+IRISnet has a total market capitalization of $158.81 million and approximately $15.40 million worth of IRISnet was traded on exchanges in the last 24 hours.
+During the last seven days, IRISnet has traded 6.7% higher against the U.S. dollar.
+One IRISnet coin can now be purchased for about $0.14 or 0.00000315 BTC on exchanges.

 IRISnet Coin Profile